DC area braces for destructive evening storms, hail and tornadoes

 Tornado watches were posted across 10 states from Tennessee to New York.
 But the National Weather Service said the area of greatest concern centered in the Washington-Baltimore region.

-“This does look to be one of the most impactful severe weather events across the Mid-Atlantic then we have had in some time,” National Weather Service meteorologist Chris Strong said in a Facebook live briefing.
+“This does look to be one of the most impactful severe weather events across the Mid-Atlantic that we have had in some time,” National Weather Service meteorologist Chris Strong said in a Facebook live briefing.

 Also concerning forecasters was the timing of the storms.
 They were expected to strike major population areas in late afternoon and early evening, prompting federal workers to be sent home early so they wouldn’t be in their cars amid wind, hail and tornadoes.